simonrenger/simonrenger/content/project/tbsg/index.md

 projects: []
 ---

 The tomorrow engine is a cross platform C++ game framework which allows the creation of deterministic linear card games.
 The player had to fight the opponent and the 3 monsters in the game.
 The game we created with this was called Raptoads.
+The Framework supported Playstation 4 and Windows 10.

 ## Gameplay trailer